Pleasant Home: History

 Pleasant Home, historically known as the John Farson House, derives its common name from its location, at the intersection of Pleasant Street and Home Avenue in Oak Park.
 It was built and designed by prominent Prairie School architect George W. Maher in 1897.
-The house was constructed for John Farson, who lived in the house from 1897 until 1908.
-In 1908 the home's most recent private owner, Herbert S. Mills, bought the house and stayed there until he sold it to the Park District of Oak Park in 1939.
+The house was constructed for John Farson, who lived in the house from 1897 until 1910.
+In 1910 the home's most recent private owner, Herbert S. Mills, bought the house and lived there until his death in 1929.
+After his wife's death in 1930 his children retained ownership of the home until they sold it to the Park District of Oak Park in 1939.

 Herbert S. Mills owned The Mills Novelty Company, the maker of the Mills Violano-Virtuoso, an electric self-playing violin and piano mechanism.
 In 2009 a fully restored Mills Violano was installed at Pleasant Home by the Mills Novelty Company and Haughawout Music Company and is currently on display.

 The Pleasant Home was situated on a larger lot, which was converted to a park now called Mills Park.
 Situated on the lot were also a greenhouse and a coach house where horse carriages and horses were originally kept, and later automobiles.
 The coach house and greenhouse have since been demolished due to deterioration from insufficient upkeep.

 Restoration began on the house in 1966 with a US$26,000 rewiring project.
 In 1970, at a cost of more than $40,000, a number of tasks were completed in the restoration process.
 On the home's exterior, the fascia and soffit were rebuilt as needed and the roof was repaired as well.
 Also on the exterior, the wood surfaces were repainted.
 The repairs were conducted in a manner consistent with the original design and construction of the building.